President's Award for Excellence in Teaching by a Graduate Student

 - evidence regarding the candidate's high standards for encouraging academic excellence within his/her classroom and among his/her students

-- how the candidate exhibits innovative means of developing and modifying the course(s),
+how the candidate exhibits innovative means of developing and modifying the course(s), if applicable.

 Kate Corbin, Anatomical Sciences